AirportOs/dressapi/README.md

 The name "DressApi" means it "dress up" your database, substantially it provides a quick REST API, to your db schema.
 DressApi maps your database as an **ORM** (Object-relational mapping) and it does it dynamically.
 Although it is structured as an **MVC** (Model, View, Controller) but it does not need to define a model for each table but reads it and manages it automatically from the DB.
 However, you can create a Model to define some details about its data structure.
-The View is only a data output in JSON, XML or TEXT format, than genarally you don't need to customize.
+The View is only a data output in JSON, XML, HTML or TEXT format, than generally you don't need to customize.
-The most obvious advantage is that if the data structure changes over time, even significantly, the model fits automatically without touching a line of your code and only if you need to customize it can you create a specific model.
+The most obvious advantage is that if the data structure changes over time, even significantly, the model fits automatically without touching a line of your code.

 ## Why use DressApi?